Free Pinellas County Public Records: Arrests, Criminal, Marital

 Searchers can also order certificates online through third-party providers or via VitalChek who delivers certificates by mail.
 This service will cost $22.00.
 People need to pay $4.00 for each additional copy and $2.00 for every year when the exact marriage date is unknown.5

-Individuals who need records for events that occurred in surrounding counties can utilize the Florida Records Page resource, which shows the most reliable and efficient methods of tracking down all kinds of information throughout the state and sheds light on custodians outside of Pinellas County.
+Individuals who need records for events that occurred in surrounding counties can utilize the Florida public record lookup tutorial, which shows the most reliable and efficient methods of tracking down all kinds of information throughout the state and sheds light on custodians outside of Pinellas County.

 The Pinellas County Clerk of Court’s office provides public access to all criminal records except those which involve a juvenile offender, military discharge cases, and most family law and probate cases.

-The Pinellas Clerk of Court’s website offers a search tool for all other criminal records.
+The Pinellas Clerk of Court’s website offers Court Record Search Tool for all other criminal records.
 There are also Public View Terminals at various locations throughout the county where people can view these records.

 If a record is not available for free online, searchers can make a Public Records Request through the website as well. $0.15 for a single-sided copy, $0.20 for a double-sided copy, $1.00 for a certified copy, and $3.00 for an audio CD.